byterubpay/byterub-site/_posts/2014-06-10-byterub-missive-for-the-week-of-2014-06-10.md

   How to get it: binaries in the OP have already been updated, or you can compile from the source on github.
   Moving to a deterministic wallet: unfortunately it's not possible to retroactively make an existing wallet deterministic.
 If you want to take advantage of the new feature, you will have to create a new wallet and move your funds in there.

-2. XMR is now on Mintpal for voting.
-You can find the voting link here: https://www.mintpal.com/voting#XMR - Mintpal allows 1 vote an hour from registered users who have traded before, as well as paid-for votes.
+2. BTR is now on Mintpal for voting.
+You can find the voting link here: https://www.mintpal.com/voting#BTR - Mintpal allows 1 vote an hour from registered users who have traded before, as well as paid-for votes.

 3. ByteRub will be officially represented by fluffypony at the Bitcoin Supernode Conference at Malla Castle in Estonia at the end of this month.